vinotha/Tax-UI/layouts/README.txt

  Home
  ----
-    click send button it will display with successfull message.
+    click send button it will display with success message.

 Admin
 -----